How Do Gaps in Coverage Affect Car Insurance Rates?

 Some people think gaps in car insurance coverage are not a big deal.
 These people are wrong: gaps in auto insurance have a significant effect on premiums.
 If you fail to renew your car insurance policy on-time, then you may have a gap in coverage, and that gap can lead to serious consequences.

 How much does a gap in coverage affect car insurance rates?
 How much money will you lose from your lapse in coverage?
+Below, we’re answering all of the questions you might have about gaps in insurance coverage.

 - You failed to pay your car insurance premium on time